Terms of Reference

 - To encourage Diversity Thunder Bay member organizations to become more inclusive of diverse groups in Thunder Bay.

-- To undertake initiatives that will improve acceptance of diversity and inclusion in Thunder Bay.
+- To undertake initiatives that will improve acceptance of diversity, equity and inclusion in Thunder Bay.

-- To share information, network and offer mutual support to municipal, regional, provincial, national and international groups who are interested in the areas of diversity and inclusion.
+- To share information, network and offer mutual support to municipal, regional, provincial, national and international groups who are interested in the areas of diversity, equity and inclusion.

-- To actively support the work of the City of Thunder Bay and other organizations and groups who are striving to improve diversity and inclusion in the Thunder Bay area.
+- To actively support the work of the City of Thunder Bay and other organizations and groups who are striving to improve diversity, equity and inclusion in the Thunder Bay area.

 Membership in Diversity Thunder Bay will be by payment of the annual membership fee as established by the Executive Committee and approved by the membership at the Annual General Meeting.
 Membership can include, but is not exclusive to, individuals and community organizations, which shall designate a voting representative.